awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 ## Configuring caching for compressed files<a name="header-caching-web-compressed"></a>

-If your origin supports brotli compression, you can whitelist the `Accept-Encoding` header and cache based on the header\.
+If your origin supports Brotli compression, you can cache based on the `Accept-Encoding` header\.
 Configure caching based on `Accept-Encoding` only if your origin serves different content based on the header\.

 ## How caching based on headers affects performance<a name="header-caching-web-performance"></a>